briansmith337/zulip/templates/zerver/help/troubleshooting-desktop-notifications.md

 1. Click the **Start** button and select **Settings**.
 Select **System**, and then **Notifications & actions**.

-2. Select **Zulip** from the list of apps.
+2. Select **Axxess** from the list of apps.

-3. Configure the notification style that you would like Zulip to use.
+3. Configure the notification style that you would like Axxess to use.

 **macOS**

 1. Open your Mac **System Preferences** and select **Notifications**.

-2. Select **Zulip** from the list of apps.
+2. Select **Axxess** from the list of apps.

-3. Configure the notification style that you would like Zulip to use.
+3. Configure the notification style that you would like Axxess to use.

 {end_tabs}